jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/0 - hPrologue.md

 People often say we're addicted to our phones.
 We aren't.
 We getting to know them.
 They are our lightsabres.
 We've just been waiting for a new philosophy to turn them on.

+>Think of this.
+Rousseau, Jefferson, Madison, Washington, and the countless other revolutionary heroes, never used a toilet, turned on a light-bulb, watched a movie, wore rubber shoes, touched plastic, flew in a plane, drove a car, made a phone call, opened a fridge, took a picture, used penicillin, had an x-ray, started a motor, or listened to the radio.

 ## Mastering Our Tools With Techvolution

 I want to empower you with tools.
 Yet, this is not a book about how to invent tools.
 Amazing books like _Rework_, and _Zero to One_ already do that.
 Nor is it a book about the history of invention. _The Innovators_ does that better than I could dream.
 If you want a brilliant critique of our society, _The Incerto_ and _The Great Degeneration_ are already waiting for you.
 Instead, this is a book about how new tools empower society, and how we can distribute their power to improve the lives of regular people today.